Great to have you, Rush Limbaugh, serving humanity would have my brain tied behind my back just to make it fair.

 Why not run on these conservative values?

-Such as why not tell these people that Barack Obama believes on post abortion abortion.
+Such as, why not tell these people that Barack Obama believes on post-abortion abortion?

 Why not tell them that?

-Why not tell them about I mean if they really respond to conservative values, if that's the way to reach them, run on them.
+Why not tell them about, I mean, if they really respond to conservative values, if that's the way to reach them, run on them.

-Don't whisper them, don't act embarrassed of them.
+Don't act embarrassed of them.

-But see, the GOP says, no, no, no, we can't raise the social issues that's going to scare people off is to scare the independents off.
+But see, the GOP says, no, we can't raise the social issues that's going to scare people off.

-You you're telling us that Hispanics share our views in this regard.
+But wait, you're telling us that Hispanics share our views in this regard.

 Shouldn't we reach out to them then with those issues?